What Causes Split Ends and How to Deal with This Common Issue

 How do you get split ends?
-We go to the root of this distressing issue (and no, it doesn’t always have to end with you rocking a new bob).
+We go to the root of this distressing issue.

+Whether we like it or not, split ends are something we all deal with.
 Have you ever wondered what causes split ends?
-You’d be surprised to know how easy it is for your hair to splay out into two (or, gulp, more) parts at the tips, resembling a small twig or a broken fishbone.
+From heat damage to dyeing, you’d be surprised to know how easy it is for your hair to splay out into two (or, gulp, more) parts at the tips.

 1. Using rubber bands for your ponytails